FAQ

 Claw calculates ratings for each span individually based on hyper-local weather conditions.
 The rating for the line is determined by the minimum rating found amongst all the spans.
 We provide these rating forecasts to your SCADA or EMS, which can then be forwarded to or used by the system operator.

-What is the specific output provided to SCADA/EMS?
+What is the specific output provided to the grid operator?

 Claw outputs the ratings of each line in amperes, or in MVA based on the nominal voltage.
+This is provided to the SCADA/EMS of the grid operator.
 Operators use these values in real-time monitoring and operational planning.

 What is the forecast horizon and update frequency?